-APT125 Outdoor Power Equipment 3 cr. hr.
+Outdoor Power Equipment

 This course is designed to acquaint the learner with the theory, operation, maintenance, and repair of outdoor power equipment.
 Emphasis will be on the power plant for this equipment.
 Light duty single cylinder, 4-cycle engines will be highlighted.
 Maintenance, repair, and overhaul procedures for these engines will be covered in-depth within the course.
 Prerequisite: None.